How Best Seller Lists Actually Work (And Why To Avoid Them)

 This desire to buy status is why you’ve seen an explosion of “bestselling authors” popping up over the place recently.
 What happened is that a few scammy marketers have figured out how to manipulate the Amazon “bestseller” rankings.
 In short, they help people crank out a crappy book, buy their way up these obscure mini-categories, and call themselves “bestselling” authors.

 To show how ridiculous the abuse of this “bestseller list” has become, one of the most brilliant marketers I know, Brent Underwood, took a picture of his foot, published it as a book, and hit #1 in 5 minutes with it.
-His detailed everything here, called out the whole group of people who sell this, and it’s a great read.
+He detailed everything here, called out the whole group of people who sell this, and it’s a great read.
 It pulls back the curtain on this blatant buying of status.

 But understand this: a bestselling book might make you feel good for awhile, but it will not get you any real respect, or fill any holes in your soul.